Interested in flying? Let us help!

 If you’re starting from scratch, you begin with the Private Pilot’s License (PPL).
 This is the first step for every pilot, regardless of your end goal.
 The PPL allows you to fly with passengers for fun and leisure, in a single-engine airplane.

 From here, you can add on licenses and ratings depending on what you’d like to do!
 Visit our License and Rating Overview page for a directory of each license and/or rating that we offer.
-Once you have the PPL, you can choose ‘à la carte’!
 We also have a streamlined Professional Pilot Course; an integration of our offered licenses and ratings which saves you time and money.
-For licenses/ratings beyond a RPP (Recreational Pilot Permit) or PPL (Private Pilot License), Mitchinson’s requires a high school diploma or an equivalent secondary school completion.
+For licenses/ratings beyond a Recreational Pilot Permit (RPP) or Private Pilot License (PPL), Mitchinson’s requires a high school diploma or an equivalent secondary school completion.

 Flight Training (and Flight Test)

 Transport Canada sets the flight hour requirement for each license and rating type.
 Flight training has to meet their criteria for different exercises and techniques; for which we have designed curriculums for.
 Flight training is completed with a Flight Test by a Transport Canada certified examiner.